 Carbon disulphide is highly flammable and one of the most toxic hazardous chemicals to handle and thus should be handled carefully and disposed by controlled incineration.

-This standard was originally published in 1955 and subsequently revised in 1969 and 1998.
+This standard was first published in 1955 and subsequently revised in 1969 and 1998.
 In its first revision requirement and methods of test for distillation yield and residue on evaporation were modified.

 In second revision, methods of test for distillation yield, relative density, hydrogen sulphide, sulphur dioxide and other reducing substances were modified in view of its volatile nature.
 Carbon disulphide being highly flammable and corrosive chemical, emphasis was laid on safety and precautions in handling, storing and transportation.